 The Voice of Business

 When the Estes Chamber was founded in May 2019, Estes Park had been without a Chamber of Commerce for 15 years.
 Our Board of Directors laid a solid foundation in 2019 and hired our first full time Executive Director in March 2020.
-In spite of the COVID-19 epidemic, we added 50 new members in the summer of 2020 because
+In spite of the COVID-19 pandemic, we doubled our membership base over the next year because

 - Business needs to connect with business and we've established the most comprehensive business directory in the Estes Valley, creating business referrals and advertising opportunities for members.